 Environment: It is thought that certain environmental factors, such as living in poor neighborhoods with high crime rates or family dysfunction, can both lead to the onset of aggressive, problematic behaviors.
 Additionally, individuals who possess difficult temperaments are also at an increased risk.

-Medications: Certain types of medication have the ability to cause a person to act in an aggressive manner.
+Medications: Certain types of medication such as those prescribed at our aggression treatment center have the ability to cause a person to act in an aggressive manner.
 For some individuals, prescriptions pills, or even some over-the-counter medications, can cause irritability, nervousness, or other aggression-causing feelings.

 Mental health disorders: There are a number of different mental illnesses that can cause a person to experience inappropriate aggressive reactions.
 Psychiatric disorders that are often associated with an elevated risk of aggressive behavior include: